SUNSET OF FURMANKIND

 Although human-sized, the creature resembled an orange-striped, domestic cat standing upright on its back legs.
 Unlike the wolf outside, Barrett was certain this feline was a female.
 She wore a lightweight peach-colored garment like some of the others outside seemed to be wearing, with several bangles around her left wrist, but her hips were wider and there were soft curves to her body that could only belong to a woman.
 Her large green eyes had vertical black slits for pupils, and she looked pleased to see them.

-“Hello, Sissy.
-We would like to see the project director, please,” Wayne replied in a quiet voice.
-“I believe Marcelo is expecting Mr. Barrett.”
+“Hello, Sissy,” Wayne replied in a quiet voice.
+“I believe the project director is expecting Mr. Barrett.”
 He gestured toward the third man of his party, and it was then that the feline turned her eyes upon the wide-shouldered, red-headed man.

 “Certainly,” she said with a slow blink of her eyes.
 “I will page him at once.”